webbjj/clustertools/docs/source/installation.rst

 github and pip install
 -----------------------

-To install ``clustertools``, simply clone the GitHub repository and install via setup tools:
+To install ``clustertools``, simply clone the GitHub repository and install via pip:

 >>> git clone https://github.com/webbjj/clustertools.git
 >>> cd clustertools
->>> python setup.py install
+>>> pip install .

 Please note that if you don't have permission to write files to the default install location (often /usr/local/lib), you will either need to run

->>> sudo python setup.py install
+>>> pip install --user .

-or
+or install into a directory you do have permission to write to and is in your PYTHONPATH:

->>> python setup.py install --prefix='PATH'
+>>> pip install --prefix='PATH' .

-where 'PATH' is a directory that you do have permission to write in and is in your PYTHONPATH.
+where 'PATH' is that directory.

-It has recently become possible to install ``clustertools`` using pip:
+It has recently become possible to install ``clustertools`` using pip directly from PyPI:

 >>> pip install clustertools